-Reports should be forwarded to the investigator on call, as listed below:
+Reports should be forwarded to the following:

 Notification to the Authority